yasada0819/moodle-block_configurablereports/README.md

 When **Template editor** is set to **GUI builder**, a row-and-column layout editor is available.
 Each cell can contain a placeholder or custom HTML.
 The layout is stored as JSON and can be re-edited at any time.

+### Acknowledgements

+This fork was developed with the assistance of [Claude](https://claude.ai) (Anthropic), an AI assistant, for code generation and design discussion.
+All code has been reviewed and tested by the author.

 ---

 ## Original README